 Not many details have been released about the shipwreck, but the Department of Antiquities notes that it “is the first undisturbed Roman shipwreck ever found in Cyprus.”
 The vessel is still packed with amphorae—jugs that the ancients used to hold foodstuffs like oil and wine—that likely came from Syria and Cilicia, a region that is now southern Turkey.

-The discovery suggests Cyprus’ importance as a link on the trade route that once spanned across the Mediterranean.
+The discovery suggests Cyprus’ importance as a link on the trade route that once spanned the Mediterranean.
 The island’s strategic position certainly made it desirable to the powers of the ancient world, and over the course of its history, Cyprus came under the control of the Persians, the Hellenistic Ptolemies and, in 58 B.C., the Romans.
 According to the Metropolitan Museum of Art, Cyprus “prospered” during the Roman period and maintained its significance in the region’s maritime trade network.

 The newly unearthed vessel, alas, did not fare well on its journey at sea.
 But according to the Department of Antiquities, archaeological investigations into the wreckage are “expected to shed new light on the breadth and the scale of seaborne trade between Cyprus and the rest of the Roman provinces of the eastern Mediterranean.”
 Work is already underway to document and protect the site.